-She was doe-eyed and long haired.
+She was doe-eyed and long-haired.
 As she walked down the aisle of the library, Samardeep looked up.
 His eyes melted into the beautiful tresses of Radha.
 She was not the most petite one, but her eyes were poetic and seemed to hold mysteries of yonder.
 He seemed to have suddenly been uplifted.
 He was almost as ecstatic as someone who had just discovered a new land.
 The time stopped right there.
-Radha meanwhile was so perturbed by the grades in her last test that she was determined to do better.
+Radha meanwhile was so perturbed by the grades in the last test that she was determined to do better.
 She sat down her hair all strewn carelessly which she impatiently tied in a quick bundle.
 Operations Research was never the most exciting topic but then she had her family heritage to take care of.
 How could she get a C in maths?
-The tension of paucity of time and her inability to understand the problems was somehow pushing time faster than usual.
+The tension of paucity of time and her inability to understand the problems were somehow pushing time faster than usual.

 Same table.. two people.. one, for whom the time had stopped and for another the time seemed to be going at the speed of light as she grappled with optimization of profit of a company that had 5 constraints.
 Tomorrow she won’t have unlimited time to solve this problem.

 Problems have a strange way of pushing on time.
 Mindlessness has no relation to time.

 Samar was an art student.
 He could not even fathom what she was doing.
 He looked at her with keen attention.
 As she looked up as if prodded by his deep eyes, a smile fought through her tense face.
 “This linear programming is too much!” she remarked.
 “My Appa is a Theoretical Physics PhD and I am nuts in mathematics.
 The last test was a C.. can’t afford that anymore”.
 Fear of expectation can obliterate even the most beautiful smile.